Head of Partnerships

 It can be deceiving to think that you aren't losing money, because unlike investment accounts that show your positive or negative returns, current accounts don’t show that the cash's purchasing power is actually declining.
 You need to remember that just because you don’t see the absolute value of your cash declining in your account, the real value of your money is still decreasing, and that in practice you're actually losing money.
 It’s like being in an investment that has an invisible ever-worsening negative return.
 Though cash itself isn’t an investment, it’s still an asset that you must manage intelligently as part of your financial plan.

-If you consider yourself risk-averse, there are low-risk, medium-to-long-term investment options that can earn you more than you more than what cash management solutions might.
+If you consider yourself risk-averse, there are low-risk, medium-to-long-term investment options that can earn you more than what cash management solutions might.

 In fact, our lowest-risk investment portfolio has earned about 9.85% since 2017.
 How?
 “Low risk” means that you’re not exposing yourself to a large downside, not that you can't earn returns.
 Our investment framework, ERAA®, strategically and uniquely maximises returns within a given risk constraint.
 Your money should be accessible and low-risk, and that’s why we don’t have any lock-up periods.